GRMR91/Rockbuster_Analysis/README.md

 # Rockbuster_Analysis
-A SQL based project that investigates online movie rental data for a fictitious company as part of the CareerFoundry Data Analysis course.
+A SQL-based analysis to inform and guide a fictitious movie rental company as it transitions to an online service.

 ## Objective
 Rockbuster Stealth LLC is a movie rental company that used to have stores around the world.
-Facing stiff competition from streaming services, Rockbuster is planning to use its existing movie licenses to an online video rental service in order to remain relevant in a competitive industry.
-The purpose of this analysis is provide insight on the current customer base and rental patterns to support a successful launch strategy.
+Facing stiff competition from streaming services, Rockbuster is planning to change its business structure to an online rental service in order to remain relevant in a shifting industry.
+The purpose of this analysis is to provide insight into the current customer base and rental patterns to provide guidance and ensure a  successful online launch strategy.

 ## Tools
 Postgre SQL was used via the pgAdmin 4 app.